 Despite this threat, you cannot be convicted of "willful failure to file" charges when:

-Freedom Law School makes this protection available for you to do on your own, or we will do it for you as a Restore Freedom Plan member.
-You will read more about this in Step 5.
+Freedom Law School makes this protection available for you to do on your own (Step 5), or we will do it for you as part of your Restore Freedom Plan membership benefits (Step 6).

 Take former U.S. Tax Court Judge Diane L. Kroupa for example.
 When the IRS came after Judge Kroupa, she did not even try to put up a defense and go to trial.
 Instead, she pled guilty to reduce her sentence to "only" 34 months.